andrewdwallo/filament-selectify/README.md

 ### ButtonGroup

-The Button group has the following options.
+The ButtonGroup has the following options.
 For right now the default color for the selected button is primary.
 You may use `gridDirection()` to change the layout of the buttons.
 The options are `column` and `row`.

 ```php